 Travel to South Carolina

 We chose to split the trip into 2 parts – what was roughly a 13-hour ride was cut in half, and after driving through the Smoky Mountains on Day 2, we made a stop in Greenville, SC to take some time in the warmer weather.
 Greenville is a reasonably small city centered around the beautiful waterfalls at Falls Park.
 The park is located on the Reedy River, which bisects the downtown area.
-We spent a few hours, first exploring the paths around the park, then wandering the downtown to stretch our legs, before the last 1.5 hours to Columbia.
+We spent a few hours, first exploring the paths around the park, then wandering the downtown to stretch our legs, before driving the last 1.5 hours to Columbia, SC, our home base for the next 4 days.

 Congaree National Park